natebarksdale/natebarksdale.github.io/src/content/blog/2014-03-18-essays-the-cell-phone-gospel.md

 description: From a review of Assa Doron and Robin Jeffrey's study, a poignant observation on the surprising presence of technology amidst poverty in India.
 emoji: 📱
 tags:
-  - 📶 Connectivity
+  - 🌍 Exploration
-  - 🌍 Technology
+  - 📱 Mobile Phones
-  - 🏙️ Urban Life
+  - 📖 Books
-  - 💔 Poverty
+  - 📚 Education
 haiku: |
   In dusty ruins,
   A bright screen shines in contrast,